-There are a lot of subtropes to this.
+There are a lot of subtropes to this (some are of which are in the Interracial And Interspecies Love Index).
 Please only put examples on this page that don't fit into any of the subtypes.

 One Piece has Nami/Sanji.
 Nami likes to bend people to her will.
 Sanji won't say no to a girl.
 You take it from there.
 Most of the time it ends up fetishized.

 Also in fanon, the domineering Smoker and his subordinate/protegee Tashigi.
 (Though in canon, it's probably more of a father/daughter or teacher/student relationship.)

 And Luffy/Boa, but not in the way you'd normally expect looking at their age differences.
 She's canonically hopelessly in love with him and would do anything he'd ask (on top of believing they're already in a relationship), while he sees her as a friend who helps him rescue his older brother.